Blowing Rock's Christmas in the Park, Lighting of the Town and Christmas parade canceled

-“This was a really hard decision to make and we realize that thousands of locals and visitors look forward to these annual events.
-Our businesses here rely on the influx of customers during that weekend,” said director of Blowing Rock Parks and Recreation, Jennifer Brown.
-“We’ll still light the town and decorate as usual, there just will not be a festival or events happening around that weekend.
+“This was a really hard decision to make, and we realize that thousands of locals and visitors look forward to these annual events.
+Our businesses here rely on the influx of customers during that weekend,” said Blowing Rock Parks and Recreation Director Jennifer Brown.
+“We’ll still light the town and decorate as usual; there just will not be a festival or events happening around that weekend.
 We hope that people will still come to see our decorations and lights throughout the season and do some shopping in the great stores we have here,” said Brown.
 “The decorations, lights and window displays in Blowing Rock are worth a visit to see.”

 The Blowing Rock Christmas in the Park, Lighting of the Town and Christmas Parade have always been presented on the weekend following Thanksgiving.
 The events are produced by Blowing Rock Parks and Recreation and are funded in part by the Blowing Rock Tourism Development Authority.
 As of now, 2021 events are planned as usual but are subject to change.